frankleonrose/Respire/Readme.md

 - Parallel `Mode`s - Each mode can have a parallel limit saying how many of it can be active at one time.
 - `Mode` implied state.
 Specifying dependent state for a Mode should be easier.
 For example, if you want a `flag` to be set when either `Mode A` or `Mode B` is active, there should be a way to express that `Mode A` implies `flag`.
 - Prefabricated input/output adapters.
 Tying, for instance, a boolean in state to an output pin should be less than a line.
+- One-shot invocations - (Test) Modes that exist to invocation a function, periodically for instance, should not require a minimum active time in order to be successfully inspired.
+- Mixed Invocations with Children - (Test) It appears that a mode with function attached does not also inspire children.
 - Multi-threaded operation.
 We have plenty of multi-core µcus and Respire has something to offer in terms of coordinating them and making optimal use of the resources available.
 - Code generation.
 I'd like to make the expression of Modes more concise and then generate whatever language structure is necessary for a particular target.